-University Campus Center Auditorium
+UMass Amherst Campus Center Auditorium

 This conference brings together neuroscientists and engineers to find areas of overlap for collaboration.
 It includes new approaches for visualizing and recording from neurons, manipulating gene expression in neurons, and understanding brain function.
 Speakers will also talk about interfaces between the brain and the rest of the body and the mechanical forces on neurons.
 The conference is preceded by a morning workshop on Methods in Systems Neuroscience and Neurotechnology.

 Registration is free and open to faculty, students, and staff from UMass and other universities,.
 It features two keynote speakers: Andrew Barto (UMass) and Steven McCarroll (Harvard) and five local speakers.
 There will be an evening poster session for anyone to present their neuroscience or engineering research regardless of topic.

 Abstract submission is closed.
 There will be on-site registration.

 Ofrendas or offerings are traditional in some communities, particularly in Mexico and northern Central America as way of commemorating deceased loved ones.

 Students are invited to build displays in the memory of an important person in their field of study who has passed on.

 Participants will receive a free Memory Stick.
 A $100 gift certificate to the UMass campus store will be awarded for the most evocative ofrenda.

 Deadline for on line registration is Oct 22nd.